PRIVACY POLICY

 2. is permitted by legislation of the Union or the Member States to which we are subject and that legislation contains appropriate measures to safeguard your rights and freedoms and your legitimate interests, or

-However, such decisions may not be based on special categories of personal data pursuant to Art.
-9 para.1 of the GDPR, unless Art.
-9 para.
-2 a or g of the GDPR applies and appropriate measures have been taken to protect the rights and freedoms and your legitimate interests.
+However, these decisions may not be based on special categories of personal data pursuant to Art.
+9 lit.
+1 GDPR, unless Article 9 para.
+2 lit. a or lit. g GDPR applies and appropriate measures have been taken to protect the rights and freedoms and your legitimate interests.

-With regard to the cases referred to in points 1 and 3, we shall take reasonable measures to safeguard your rights and freedoms and your legitimate interests, including at least the right to obtain the intervention of a person on our side, to express your point of view and to contest the decision.
+With regard to the cases mentioned in points 1 and 3, we take reasonable measures to safeguard your rights and freedoms as well as your legitimate interests, including at least the right to obtain the intervention of a person on our side, to express your point of view and to contest the decision.

 i.
 Right to complain to a supervisory authority

-Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your residence, place of work or the place of the alleged infringement, if you consider that the processing of personal data concerning you infringes the GDPR.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your residence, workplace or the place of the alleged infringement, if you consider that the processing of your personal data infringes the GDPR.